By Promotions

-Cuddle up with a warm mug of hot chocolate this Christmas Eve (and Christmas Day and Boxing Day) with one of our selection of the best classic and new-school Christmas films to watch on Netflix.
-Paul Hsiao, chart maker and film enthusiast at Movieconomist, gives us his favourite holiday films for every occasion.
+Cuddle up with a warm mug of hot chocolate this Christmas Eve (and Christmas Day and Boxing Day) with our selection of the best classic and new-school Christmas films to watch on Netflix.

 The Academy Award-nominated animated film is actually one of Netflix’s first movies to put the streaming platform on the awards circuit.
 Klaus features a star-studded cast, with the likes of Jason Schwartzman, J.K.
 Simmons (J. Jonah Jameson himself!) and Rashida Jones.
 Telling an unconventional origin story for Santa Claus, Klaus draws on Nordic mythology and cutting-edge animation to weave an enchanting tale for all ages.